-The following list of behaviors may be grounds for suspension or expulsion and may require a psychological evaluation prior to readmission.
+These behaviors may be grounds for suspension or expulsion and may require a psychological evaluation prior to readmission.

-- Harassment and discrimination of any kind,
+- Harassment and discrimination of any kind

 - Confirmed bullying

-- Fighting,
+- Fighting

-- Assault,
+- Assault

-- Threat to do bodily harm,
+- Threat to do bodily harm

-- Destruction/vandalism,
+- Destruction/vandalism

-- Possession/use of drugs and alcohol,
+- Possession/use of drugs and alcohol

-- Use of threats and intimidation,
+- Use of threats and intimidation

-- Possession of any weapon (including pocket knives),
+- Possession of any weapon (including pocket knives)

-- Gross disrespect directed toward faculty and staff.

-Due process Before a student is temporarily suspended out of school for ten days or less, the student has the right to due process.

-Guidelines for returning to schoolBefore returning to school, a suspended student and his/her parent(s) may be required by the principal to meet with the principal or assistant principal before school starts at 7:50 a.m.
-Students may, in conjunction with the parent conference, be placed on a discipline contract for more frequent or severe behavior problems.
+Gross disrespect directed toward faculty and staff Due process Before a student is temporarily suspended out of school for ten days or less, the student has the right to due process.
+Guidelines for returning to school Before returning to school, a suspended student and his/her parent(s) may be required by the principal to meet with the principal or assistant principal before school starts at 7:50 am.